InteractiveAdvertisingBureau/AdManagementAPI/Ad Management API 1.0 BETA.md

 ## Audit <a name="audit"></a>

 Subordinate to the Ad object is a AdCOM 1.x audit object.
-See the AdCOM specification (FIXME:Hyperlink) for details.
+See the [AdCOM specification](https://github.com/InteractiveAdvertisingBureau/AdCOM) for details.
 Among the many objects that may be present subordinate to the Ad object, it is specifically noted in this specification because its behaviour in the context of ad management is worth elaborating on.

 Only the exchange may modify the audit object.
 Upon initial ad upload, the exchange must initialize the "init" and "lastmod" field to the date/time of the submission of the ad.
 The "lastmod" field must be updated at any change of this object.